Looking for for registration support during introduction? Use the button below!

 - What happens if I have several final exams scheduled on the same day?

-You will want to meet with your advisor regularly.
+You can also review the advising list for the most relevant advising contact.
 Many students find it helpful to meet each academic term.
-It is important to plan ahead and not wait until busy registration times to arrange a meeting.
+It is important to plan ahead and not wait until busy registration times to arrange a meeting

 It is always useful to get to know your professors.
 Professors keep office hours, and the times and locations will be on your syllabus, usually distributed on the first day of class.
 Office hours are a good time to discuss ideas generated in class, to clarify assignments, and to share common enthusiasms with professors.
 Eventually, you may well be asking professors for letters of recommendation, and strong, specific letters require that your professor know you as well as your work.